 - Heroes of Might and Magic IV has a spell school literally called Chaos Magic, and consists mostly of direct damage spells.
 Heroes of Might and Magic V has an entire school devoted to destructive spells, as well (and it's even called Chaos Magic in the Russian translation).

 - Dungeon Crawl has Annihilations.
 Exactly What It Says on the Tin.

 - ADOM features a variety of magicians devoted to Chaos, including the Chaos Archmage, guardian of the elemental Mana Temple.
 His powers are no more random than those of any spellcasting enemy, but he's much meaner than most of them.
 Like most of the other Chaos-themed creatures in the game, he can also corrupt your character with a melee touch attack, which produces a series of randomized warping effects.

-- Entropy magic in the Dragon Age series consists mostly of curses and other sinister powers, and closely connected to The Fade.
+- Entropy magic in the Dragon Age series consists mostly of curses and other sinister powers and is closely connected to The Fade.

-- The Bonus Boss and True Final Boss of The Reconstruction have "Chaos" as their element, as opposed to a certain optional character with "Order" as his element.
+- The Optional Boss and True Final Boss of The Reconstruction have "Chaos" as their element, as opposed to a certain optional character with "Order" as his element.
 Both end up effectively Non-Elemental.

 - Entropy is an element in, well, Elements.